|Star Child, aged 3.|

 He finally published his first science fiction story commercially in 1946.
 His first book, Prelude to Space, was written in 3 hectic weeks during the summer of 1947.
 The following summer he wrote The Sentinel, a short story which was to have a profound impact on his career.
 Although the short story was not published until 1951 – the same year his Prelude to Space was finally published – it instantly became a Book-of-the-Month Club selection, and more importantly it planted the seeds for his most well-known book, 2001: A Space Odyssey.
 In 1951 he also published his first sci-fi novel, The Sands of Mars.

 It was in 1952 his career as a professional writer began.
-He was already influential in smaller circles, but when he could finally live off his book advances his output became double in size.
+He was already influential in smaller circles, but when he could finally live off his book advances his output doubled in size.
 He kept writing non-fiction, as well, and he continued to do so for the remainder of his life.
 "My literary interests," he remarked, "are divided equally between fiction and non-fiction."

 Ironically it was the proceeds from his non-fiction publications – such as his 1951 The Exploration of Space – that allowed him to throw himself at his forte: his fiction.